genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 }

 ```
-The process will crash on startup if the system definition value for MessageTracer is set to anything other than DEFAULT and no implementation have been provided for MessageTracer .
-This annotation can be used to enforce good practices.
+The process will crash on startup if the system definition value for MessageTracer is set to anything other than DEFAULT and no implementation has been provided for MessageTracer.
+This annotation can be used to enforce good practice.

 ## Injectable properties from System Definition